h-ng/latency-sh/README.md

 2. port{1,2,3,4} - This should be the 4 port's that the above corospond to, e.g nameserver1 = port1 and so on.
 3. testdomain - This should be a domain with an assigned IPv4 address
 4. testip - This should be the ONLY ip that the domain above points to, or just leave it

+It requires dig & wget to run and perform tests.